gammasoft71/Examples_Cocoa/README.md

 [Button](src/Button) Shows how to create a Cocoa Button and Event Click with NSButton.

-[CheckBox](src/CheckBox) Shows how to create a Cocoa CheckBox and Event Click with NSButton.
+[CheckBox](src/CheckBox) Shows how to create a Cocoa CheckBox with NSButton.

 [Label](src/Label) Shows how to create a Cocoa Label with NSTextField.

+[RadioButton](src/RadioButton) Shows how to create a Cocoa RadioButton with NSButton.

 [TextBox](src/TextBox) Shows how to create a Cocoa TextBox with NSTextField.